andrewdevcup/CustomPixiJSFiles/README.md

 var tex = PIXI.Texture.from('somefile.png');

-//Create bitmap from the image source rather than using blob, because when using blob you're still loading the full size. tex.baseTexture.resource.bitmapFromImage = true;
+//Create bitmap from the image source rather than using blob,
+//because when using blob you're still loading the full size. tex.baseTexture.resource.bitmapFromImage = true;

 //Set the bitmap resolution